 Double-check your beneficiaries.
 After a divorce, it is imperative you assign the correct beneficiary to your retirement accounts such as your life insurance plan, 401k, and IRA.
 You can avoid unnecessary litigation and complication by making sure you have the correct person in place before the need for them arises.

 A savvy estate planning attorney will take into account your individual situation and ask questions to customize your trust to your wishes.
 Not all trusts are created equal, and a good trust protects you against creditors, predators and yes, divorce too.
-For more information, contact our team today or attend one of our FREE seminars for a FREE consultation with an attorney.
+For more information, contact our team today or attend one of our FREE seminars.